Concorde Blog - Jun 4, 2019

 Expanding Your Dental Assistant Skills

 Expanded functions may include applying fluoride, topical anesthetic or taking impressions.
-You can use your training as a dental assistant as a springboard to advancement.
+You can use your training as a springboard to advancement.

 Get your foot in the door and land that job you want with training at the Concorde Career College.